Jewish Theatre, Warsaw

-The State Jewish Theater was formed in 1950 from two theater troupes which performed in Wrocław and Łódź in 1945–50.
+The State Jewish Theatre was formed in 1950 from two theatre troupes which performed in Wrocław and Łódź in 1945–50.
 The theatre worked in both cities over the next few years and gave guest performances across Poland.
 In 1955 it moved to Warsaw permanently.
 Since 1970 it has performed in its own building on Grzybowski Square.

-Since its inception, the theater has sought to continue the rich traditions of prewar Jewish theatrical stages in Poland.
-Plays at the theater are shown in Polish and Yiddish (headphones with Polish translation are available).
+Since its inception, the theatre has sought to continue the rich traditions of prewar Jewish theatrical stages in Poland.
+Plays at the theatre are shown in Polish and Yiddish (headphones with Polish translation are available).

-The theater cultivates the creativity of great Jewish drama.
+The theatre cultivates the creativity of great Jewish drama.
 Its repertoire features the best works by Abraham Goldfaden, Mendele-Moykher Sforim, Sholom Aleichem, Isaac Leib Peretz and Jacob Gordin.

-The president of the theatre was, in the years 1970 to 2014, an actor Szymon Szurmiej.
+In 1970–2014, the president of the theatre was the actor Szymon Szurmiej.